runck014/cartography_and_geovisualization_course/00_intro_to_tech_stack.md

         ...
 ```
 2. In the terminal run `npm run dev`.
 Node Package Manager (npm) will look at package.json, see `"dev":"vite"` and run the site with vite.
+3. Navigate to the local host address provided in the terminal.
+Something like `http://localhost:5173`.

 At this point, you should have had a browser open and your page should be displaying.